-- Annual air temperatures were above normal in Newfoundland and Labrador during 2005 by 1.8°C at Cartwright and by nearly 1°C at St. John's. - Annually, sea ice extent remained below normal for the 11th consecutive year on the Newfoundland and Labrador Shelf in 2005.
-The ice extent increased slightly during the winter but decreased during the spring compared to that of 2004. - Only 11 icebergs drifted south of 48°N onto the Northern Grand Bank during 2005, the lowest number since 1966, well below the 106 year average of 477. - The Station 27 depth-averaged annual water temperature off St. John's decreased over the record high of 2004 to just over 0.5°C above normal, the 7th highest on record. - Annual surface temperatures off St. John's at Station 27 remained at the 60 year record high value of 2004 at 1°C above normal. - Bottom temperatures at Station 27 have been above normal for the past 10 years.
-In 2005 they were 0.8°C (2.65 SD) above normal, the 3rd highest in the 60-year record. - Annual surface temperatures on Hamilton Bank were 1°C above normal, the 4th highest on record.
-On the Flemish Cap they were 2°C above normal, the 3rd highest and on St. Pierre Bank they were 1.7°C above normal and the highest in 56 years. - Near surface salinities off St. John's at Station 27 were above normal for the 4th consecutive year.
-The average salinity along the Bonavista section has remained above normal since 2002. - The area of <0°C (CIL) water mass on the eastern Newfoundland Shelf during 2005 was below normal for the 11th consecutive year and the 5th lowest since 1948. - The density driven component of the shelf-slope Labrador Current volume transport shows an increasing trend off southern Labrador and through the Flemish Pass from 2000-2005. - Bottom temperatures on St. Pierre Bank were above normal during the spring of 2005, the highest since 2000 and the 6th highest in 36 years. - Bottom temperatures during the fall of 2005 on the Newfoundland and Labrador Shelf were above normal in almost all areas, reaching 2°C above average off Southern Labrador. - The area of bottom habitat on the Grand Banks covered by sub-zero water has decreased from >50% during the first half of the 1990s to near 15% during the past 2 years.
+- Annual air temperatures were above normal in Newfoundland and Labrador by 2.9°C (record high) at Cartwright, 2°C (record high) at Bonavista and by nearly 1°C at St. John's. - Annually, sea ice extent remained below normal for the 12th consecutive year on the Newfoundland and Labrador Shelf.
+The ice extent was the 4th lowest in winter and the lowest during spring since 1963. - No icebergs were detected south of 48°N on the Northern Grand Bank and only 11 during 2005, the lowest numbers since 1966, well below the 106-year average of 477. - The Station 27 depth-averaged annual water temperature increased to 0.9°C above normal, the highest on record. - Annual surface temperatures at Station 27 reached 1.7°C above normal, also the highest in 61 years. - Bottom temperatures at Station 27 have been above normal for the past 11 years.
+In both 2005 and 2006 they were 0.8°C (2.65 SD) above normal, the 3rd highest in the 61-year record. - Annual surface temperatures on Hamilton Bank were 1°C above normal, the 10th highest on record.
+On the Flemish Cap they were 2.5°C above normal, the 3rd highest in 57 years. - Near surface salinities at Station 27 were above normal for the 5th consecutive year.
+The average salinity along the Bonavista section has remained above normal since 2002. - The area of <0°C (CIL) water mass on the eastern Newfoundland Shelf was below normal for the 12th consecutive year and the 3rd lowest since 1948. - The density driven component of the shelf-slope Labrador Current volume transport shows an increasing trend off southern Labrador and through the Flemish Pass from 2000 to 2006. - Bottom temperatures during the fall of 2006 on the Newfoundland and Labrador Shelf were above normal in most all areas but decreased substantially from 2005, particularly off Southern Labrador. - The area of bottom habitat on the Grand Banks covered by sub-zero water has decreased from >50% during the first half of the 1990s to near 15% during the past 3 years, ranking the 3rd lowest in 2006.